Daviruss1969/Connector-Schema/README.md

    git clone https://github.com/Daviruss1969/Connector-Schema.git
    ```
 2. Go into the directory
     ```sh
     cd Connector-Schema
     ```
-3. If you are not using linux, you can build the binary (to be sure the binary will run according to your os)
+3. If you are not using Linux, you can build the binary (to be sure the binary will run according to your OS)
    ```sh
    go build -o csch.exe
    ```
+4. Up to you to adding it to your $PATH in order to call it everywhere

 <!-- USAGE EXAMPLES -->